 Step one – Undergraduate Degree

-You need to study an undergraduate degree from a Royal Institute of British Architects (RIBA) validated course.
+After that, you need to study an undergraduate degree from a Royal Institute of British Architects (RIBA) validated course.
 There are many validated courses available, both in the UK and internationally, which last between three and four years.
-This will provide you with the basic skills of drawing and CAD (computer-aided design) drawing, as well as theoretical, historical, material and technical issues.
+This will provide you with the basic skills of drawing and CAD (computer-aided design) drawing, as well as theoretical, historical, material, and technical issues.
 Validated courses usually include the RIBA Part I examinations that all architects require.

 Upon completing an undergraduate degree, you will have to gain practical experience before moving on to the next stage.
 This usually takes one year, and during this time students record their experience or Professional Experience Development Record (PEDR) on the PEDR website.
 This is monitored by both a Professional Studies Advisor (PSA) from the university you studied at, and an employment mentor from the placement you work for.
 Some people spend more than a year in these placements to get extra work experience, or save some money, before moving on to part two.